Table of Contents

 What Are Kubernetes Deployments?

-A Kubernetes deployment acts as a manager for your application pods.
-It ensures that the pods run the way you've specified.
-When you set up a deployment, you're giving Kubernetes a model of how you want your app to look.
-This model includes details like which container image to use, how many pod replicas should be running, and other configuration specifics.
+A Kubernetes deployment acts as a manager for your application pods, ensuring that the pods run as you've specified.
+When you set up a deployment, you give Kubernetes a model of how you want your app to look.

 The Relationship between Deployments, Pods, and ReplicaSets